pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Right Click Deployment Button](images/OCP18.png)

-- Change your view back to the Administrator view and look through the other configuration settings we created earlier via the command line.
-You can also do the work we did via the command line in the admin console.
+- Change your perspective back to the Administrator perspective and look through the other configuration settings we created earlier via the command line.
+You can also perform the activies we did previously on the command line through Adminstrator perspective in the admin console.

 ![Administrator View](images/OCP19.png)